tped/ovos-skill-poetry/README.md

-# OVOSSkill
+# OVOS Poetry Skill

-Introductory Skill so that Skill Authors can see how an OVOS Skill is put together
+OVOS Skill that reads requested poetry.
+Work-in-process

 ## About

-Information about your skill
+The poetry skill will recite poems from a pre-loaded dataset (json).
+Options for random poem, a favorite poem or maybe even a poem of the day

 ## Examples

-- "Hello world"
-- "How are you?"
+- Tell me a poem
+- How about a poem
+- Read me a poem
+- Recite a poem
-- "Thank you"
+- Read poem

 ## Credits

-authorName (@githubUsername)
+@tped

 ## Category

-TODO:
+TODO:  MUCH!

 ## Tags